openvolley/datavolley/README.md

 # datavolley
-An R package for reading datavolley scouting files
+An R package for reading DataVolley scouting files.

 Beware, this is in an early stage of development and may do strange things.
 In particular, character encoding may not be well handled.
+Functionality is liable to change without warning.

 ## Installation